How To Travel Light in Europe: Packing Tips for Every Trip

 One of the easiest ways to travel light in Europe is to limit yourself to one carry-on bag.
 While it can sometimes be challenging to fit everything you need into one relatively small bag, the rewards are massive.
 For starters, you won’t have to pay the baggage fees to put a bag in the hold.

 Secondly, you won’t have to wait at the baggage claim conveyor belt when you land at your destination.
 Finally, traveling with a carry-on bag gives you more flexibility because you don’t need to worry about traveling with a big heavy suitcase.
-Remember to create a packing list to pack your carry-on bag easily.
+Remember to create a list to pack your carry-on bag easily.

 Read also: Awesome European Adventures for Couples